miraz-ai/University-Enterprise-Network/README.md

 Static routing is applied for server connectivity to maintain consistent and secure access.

-The overall design ensures seamless communication, reliability, and structured segmentation across all zones of the enterprise network.
+The overall design ensures seamless communication, reliability, and structured segmentation across all zones of the enterprise network. this